Two-Phase System Features

 Phase-change heat transfer delivers coefficients far exceeding single-phase liquid or air cooling, enabling maximum thermal performance per unit area.

-Condenser Performance
+Condenser Models

 Wide Operating Range

 Designed for diverse refrigerants and working fluids across a broad range of saturation temperatures and pressures.
+Condensation supports 6 refrigerants; evaporation currently covers R1234ze(E).

 Get a Performance Estimate